doergestim/Revamped_IntroLabs/IntroClassFiles/Tools/IntroClass/ADHD/Cowrie/Cowrie.md

 Because the key fingerprint changes every time you restart Cowrie, we need to next focus on changing the hostname.

-To do this we need to change the following file as root on our Kali system:
+To do this we need to change the following file as root on our linux system:

 <pre>/var/lib/docker/overlay2/49cb1d1569dac74ee9793c9efb526ae1ba35b8e4a31b14a1a1c8c30bc70dc953/diff/cowrie/cowrie-git/etc/cowrie.cfg.dist</pre>